paungiuseppemario-del/Health-Establishments-Web/docs/planning.md

 ### Business benefits
 Saves Time & Reduces Paperwork
-Because there are many establishments (from the dataset), each likely using manual methods, your app would reduce redundant efforts across many sites.
+Because there are many establishments (from the dataset), each likely using manual methods, our app would reduce redundant efforts across many sites.
 Fewer Mistakes & Data Loss
 With many facilities scattered across areas (as shown in the addresses), data consistency is a challenge.
 A central app helps standardize records.
 Better Patient Care
 The dataset can show how many types of clinics exist (general practice, dental, etc.).
-Your app ensures each kind gets relevant features to serve their patients better.
+Our app ensures each kind gets relevant features to serve their patients better.
 Improved Communication & Reminders
 With many establishments, a unified app ensures consistent reminder systems across sites.
 Easy Reporting
 Because the dataset is publicly available (i.e., there is public interest in tracking health facilities), regulators may expect reporting.
-Your app helps each establishment generate those reports easily.
+Our app helps each establishment generate those reports easily.
 Inventory Control
 Small clinics (visible in the dataset) may not have high-level inventory software.
-Your app could serve this underserved segment.
+Our app could serve this underserved segment.
 Data Security
 With many small establishments, the risk of data breaches is higher if they don’t have robust systems.
-Your app offers a secure solution.
+Our app offers a secure solution.
 Cost-Effective
 The large number of establishments in the dataset means economies of scale: a shared app is more economical than many bespoke systems.
 User-Friendly
 Because many establishments are small, their staff may not be tech-savvy.
-The dataset’s breadth suggests you need a flexible, easy UI.
+The dataset’s breadth suggests we need a flexible, easy UI.